The Sachs Program for Arts Innovation

 • Staff

-• Departments, Programs, Centers
+• Departments, Programs, and Centers

 Get in touch

-The Sachs Program for Arts Innovation grant opportunities and eligibility may change year to year.
+The Sachs Program for Arts Innovation grant opportunities and eligibility may change from year to year.
 Please email Sachs Program Associate Director Chloe Reison reison@upenn.edu with any questions.

 • How to Apply